NCAR/ncharts/README-devel.md

 3. Create virtual environment

-  A virtual environment allows you to run specific versions of python packages without effecting other users on the system.
+  A virtual environment allows you to run specific versions of python packages without affecting other users on the system.
 These commands will create a django virtual environment in your `$HOME` directory:

   ```sh
   mkdir $HOME/virtualenvs